International Student Services

 What are the advantages of living on campus?

-Many students who live on campus like the convenience of being close to classrooms, the library, the dining hall, computer labs, and recreational facilities.
+Many students who live on campus like the convenience of being close to classrooms, the library, the dining hall, computer labs, and the campus recreation center.
 Living in the residence halls also makes it easy for students to socialize with other students and get to know students from around the world.

 What are the residence halls (dormitories) on campus like?

-Our residence halls include both shared rooms and apartment settings.
-Children and spouses cannot be accommodated.
+The residence halls include both shared rooms and apartment settings.
+Children cannot be accommodated.
 More detailed information including room layouts and a list of things to bring are available on the Housing website.

 Is there internet in the residence halls on campus?

-Yes, WiFi and wired internet access is available for free in the residence halls on campus.
+Yes, WiFi is available for free in the residence halls on campus.
 There are also computer labs on campus where you can use computers and print (printing incurs a small fee per page).

 Can I live off-campus?

 Students can make their own arrangements to live off-campus.
-Some international students live in surrounding residential neighborhoods, where there are apartments offering shared housing arrangements within easy walking or bicycling distance.
+Some international students live off campus, where there may be apartments offering shared housing arrangements within easy walking or bicycling distance.
 You will probably need to sign a housing contract or lease in such private housing.
-Here are some off-campus housing options.

 How do students get around?

-Hilo has an affordable bus system serving the Big Island, including the communities surrounding the UH Hilo campus.
+Hilo has a free bus system serving the Big Island.
 Taxis, Uber and Lyft are also available in Hilo.
 Some international students have bicycles or mopeds, and some purchase cars.
-Please note that parking cars on or near campus is often difficult and it can be quite expensive to own and maintain a car.
+Please note that buying and maintaining a car can be difficult and expensive.
 Hawaiʻi State law requires automobile insurance for all drivers.
 Also, you will need a current International Driver’s License or get a Hawaiʻi State driver’s license to be able to own a car in Hawaiʻi.

 Apply for Financial Aid & Scholarships

-For all other international students, view more information on scholarships for international students.
+For international students on visas, view more information on scholarships for international students.

 Learn about Degree Requirements & Academic Advising

-An excellent resource is the Career and Academic Advising Center website.
+An excellent resource is the Academic Advising Center website.

 What is an academic advisor?

 An academic advisor is usually a faculty member in your major/field of study.
 An academic advisor will assist you with selecting classes and help you make sure you are completing required courses for your program.
-He/she can also answer questions about careers in your field of study and graduate/professional school, and refer you to other resources on campus as necessary.
-If you are undecided about your major, or wish to change your major, the staff in the Advising Center will assist you.
-If you have been admitted into the English Language Institute, the Director of the English Language Institute will be your academic advisor until you complete your required English courses.
+They can also answer questions about careers in your field of study and graduate/professional school, and refer you to other resources on campus as necessary.

 Who is my academic advisor?